Menu

 • Speakers are given a full conference registration.

-• National speakers are also compensated a mutually agreed upon amount by GEMSA in addition to the above.
+• National speakers are also compensated a mutually agreed upon amount by GEMSA (this fee includes loding and any per diem)

 Compensation - Regional Speakers